UiPath/ProcessMining-pm-utils/README.md

 ```

 #### test_field_length ([source](macros/generic_tests/test_field_length.sql))
 This generic test evaluates whether the values of the column have a particular length.
+The test is only executed when the column exists on the table.

 Usage:
 ```